-Do individuals have the right to access their personal information held by PII owners?
+37 Do individuals have the right to access their personal information held by PII owners?
 Describe how this right can be exercised as well as any limitations to this right.

-Among the main rights of individuals (the right of access, rectification, cancellation and opposition of the holders on their personal data (ARCO) right (the rights to access, rectify, cancel (request the PII to stop treating their PII); or oppose (ie, refuse) the processing of their PII is the right to access a copy of the information being held and treated by the PII controller.
+Among the main rights of individuals (the ARCO rights, (ie, rights to access; rectify; cancel (request the PII to stop treating their PII), and oppose (ie, refuse) the processing of their PII)) is the right to access a copy of the information being held and treated by the personally identifiable information (PII) controller.
 This right may be limited for national security reasons, regulations on public order, public security and health or for the protection of third-party rights, and with the limitations provided in the applicable laws, or through a resolution of a competent authority.